DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Bank Statement Reconciliation/Bank reconciliation worksheet.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-## Bank Reconciliation Worksheet
+## Bank reconciliation worksheet

-The BANK RECONCILIATION – WORKSHEET form is use to match the payment transaction within your Dynamics 365 environment and the bank statement files according to the matching rules that you have defined in the Dynamics 365 environment.
+The **Worksheet** page on the **Bank reconciliation** is used to match the bank transactions within your D365 environment and the bank statement files according to the matching rules that you have defined in the D365 environment.

-You can reach the BANK RECONCILIATION – WORKSHEET form by navigating to **CASH AND BANK MANAGEMENT > BANK STATEMENT RECONCILIATION > BANK RECONCILIATION – WORKSHEET**
+Finance utilities includes improved reconciliation worksheet matching capability.

-Improved reconciliation worksheet matching capability.
+Select **Workheet** on the Action Pane, by navigating to **Cash and bank management > Bank statement reconciliation > Bank reconciliation**

-###	Run Matching Rules
+### Run matching rules
 The matching rule capability has been extended, and is activated when this process is executed from the Bank reconciliation.
 The Configuration section is where the facilities may be set up;
-- The Contains and Included in capability
+- The **Contains** and **Included in** capability
-- The transaction Document grouping capability
+- The transaction **Group by document number** capability

 ### Marking and Matching Capability
 Several changes have been implemented to improve the usability of the matching, including;
 -	In standard you must highlight to match.
 This functionality allows the user to filter, check, filter again and check another record and match
 -	Corrections (reversals) can be performed in line with the record